-Ifa 2023: Samsung Smartthings Connects People To The Things That Matter Most
+IFA 2023: Samsung SmartThings connects people to the things that matter most

-Samsung reveals new research demonstrating consumers' latest desires for technology in the home.
+(MENAFN- Asdaa BCW) Samsung reveals new research demonstrating consumers’ latest desires for technology in the home

-Berlin, Germany– Samsung Electronics Co., Ltd. today showcased its latest innovations for the connected home.
-During its IFA 2023 press conference, the company highlighted its vision for SmartThings is to enable consumers across Europe to prioritise the topics they care about – from saving energy, increasing security and access to great entertainment to making their everyday lives more efficient.
+Samsung Electronics Co., Ltd. today showcased its latest innovations for the connected home.
+During its IFA 2023 press conference in Berlin, the company highlighted its vision for SmartThings is to enable consumers across Europe to prioritise the topics they care about - from saving energy, increasing security, and access to great entertainment to making their everyday lives more efficient.
 The ever-growing SmartThings ecosystem allows its 285 million users to adapt and personalise their homes to suit their needs, seamlessly connecting and controlling multiple appliances and devices via one app.

 The SmartThings app allows users to control their homes from anywhere, helping them to enjoy seamless entertainment as well as keeping them safe.
 Across Europe, our homes continue to be more important than ever as they play multiple roles each day – from offices to places for relaxation and entertainment.
 Seven in ten consumers (71%) agree that technology has a positive impact on their everyday living, including how they interact with their friends and family, how they conduct their chores and how they enjoy their hobbies¹.